Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 How Shipping and Handling Affects Conversion and Margins

 High fees at checkout are one of the leading causes of cart abandonment.
-At the same time, absorbing shipping costs without understanding handling expenses quietly erodes margins.
+Research consistently shows that unexpected shipping costs at checkout drive more abandonment than almost any other friction point.
+At the same time, absorbing shipping costs without accurately understanding handling expenses quietly erodes margins order by order.

 Operational Challenges That Drive Shipping and Handling Costs Up